-Set up your Mac to make and receive phone calls and the next time your iPhone is ringing in another part of the house, or buried in the depths of your bag, you will see an alert and you will be able to answer it from you Mac.
+Follow this tutorial to find out how to set up your Mac to make and receive phone calls so that the next time your iPhone is ringing in another part of the house, or buried in the depths of your bag, you will see an alert and you will be able to answer the call from your Mac.

 And if you need to make a quick call to someone, you won’t have to retrieve your iPhone either - you can just place the call from your Mac.